oddradiocircle/copyversa-chrome-ext/README.md

 [![Chrome Web Store](https://img.shields.io/chrome-web-store/v/copyversa.svg)](https://chrome.google.com/webstore/detail/copyversa)
 [![Build Status](https://github.com/oddradiocircle/copyversa-chrome-ext/workflows/CI/badge.svg)](https://github.com/oddradiocircle/copyversa-chrome-ext/actions)

 CopyVersa v2 is a powerful Chrome extension that allows you to select and copy content from web pages in multiple formats (Markdown, HTML, and Plain Text) with an intuitive visual interface.
-This is a complete rewrite of the popular CopyVersa userscript, now as a native Chrome extension.
+This is a complete rewrite of the CopyVersa userscript, now as a native Chrome extension.

 ## ✨ Features